 Budget: “We just don’t have the budget.”

-Authority: “I need to consult with X”
+Authority: “I need to consult with X.”

 Need: “I’m happy with my current setup.”

-Complacency or an actual fear of change can lead many potential buyers to dismiss a product before they’ve learned what it can do for them and their business.
+Complacency, or an actual fear of change, can lead many potential buyers to dismiss a product before they’ve learned what it can do for them and their business.
 Remember that complacency is often a result of being ill-informed about a problem or opportunity, so if a potential customer seems complacent, you will need to take the extra time to describe the overarching problem or opportunity in depth.

 Timeliness: “We’re too busy right now.”

-Overcome the objection: Simplify the buying process in some way, and lay out attractive terms that are only available in a very specific window of time.
+Overcome the objection: Simplify the buying process in some way, and give them attractive terms that are only available in a specific window of time.
 Make it clear that “waiting until the first of the year” will mean missing out on a great opportunity.

-If its a bad time, find out a better time to call.
+Before jumping into the conversation, however, be sure to clarify with the customer if you are simply calling at a bad time, or if there is an actual business problem overloading them.
+If it's a bad time, find out a better time to call.
 If it's a business problem, that gives you the information you need to show how your product will make the customer’s life easier.

 Value: “I need to think about it.”